We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 In all of the instances above, you will have already communicated through Airbnb messages, sent photos, requested money, and attempted to resolve the issue.
 If they don’t pay, then you’ll file your AirCover claim.

-As I mentioned earlier, it is imperative that you communicate through the Airbnb app and have as many photos as possible.
-There are occasions when you can’t prove that this specific guest caused the damage, so it’s crucial to take pictures of your property as often as possible.
+As mentioned earlier, it is imperative that you communicate via the Airbnb app and include as many photos as possible.
+There are times when you can’t prove that this specific guest caused the damage, so it’s crucial to document your property as often as possible.

 How Do Reviews Work When A Guest Damages Your Airbnb?

 So, let’s address the elephant in the room—Airbnb reviews.
-Will an Airbnb guest leave you a bad review because you requested reimbursement for stolen or damaged items?
+Will an Airbnb guest leave you a negative review if you request reimbursement for stolen or damaged items?
 Maybe.
+Probably.

 If they do, it stings.
 I get it.
-But, just leave a reply kindly addressing the issue.
-These guests won’t see it, but future guests will, so your tone matters.
+But, just leave a reply, kindly addressing the issue.
+These guests won’t see it, but future guests will, so your tone and response are what matter.

-There are occasions when you can appeal to Airbnb, asking to have a review removed for violating their review policy.
+There are occasions when you can appeal to Airbnb to have a review removed for violating its review policy.
 The most common ones are extortion, bribery, intimidation, or coercion.
-If the guest at any time says something like, “I’ll leave a bad review if you make me pay” or “If you don’t make me pay, I will leave you a 5-star review,” then you may be able to get it removed.
+If a guest says something like, “I’ll leave a bad review if you make me pay,” or “If you don’t make me pay, I will leave you a 5-star review,” you may be able to have it removed.

-Additionally, if they threaten you in the review, harass you, or leave private information, Airbnb will likely be able to take it down.
+Additionally, if they threaten you during the review, harass you, or leave private information, Airbnb will likely be able to remove it.

 So, this is why I let some things go.
 I have had guests duct tape a baby monitor to a wall, causing the paint and a portion of the drywall to come off.
 It cost me about $150 to have it fixed.
 I decided not to go after them for it because they told me about it and apologized profusely.
-They were staying for a full week and spent $4000.
+They stayed for a full week and spent $ 4,000.
 They left a great review.
 Another host may have charged them.
 It’s all up to you!

 READ: Airbnb Furniture Guide: What To Look For